tkestack/kvass/README.md

 > --shard.selector=app.kubernetes.io/name=prometheus

-# Install Example
+# Demo

-There is a example to how how Kvass work.
+There is a example to show how Kvass work.

 > git clone https://github.com/tkestack/kvass
 >